ILXNAH/ILXNAH.github.io/content/posts/Creating Obsidian blog with Hugo.md

 7. Navigate to [Hugo Themes](https://themes.gohugo.io/) and pick a theme to install for your blog.
 8. Select installation option for a specific theme, e.g. look here for [Terminal theme](https://themes.gohugo.io/themes/hugo-theme-terminal/).
 I used local installation to avoid any fuss when transferring between repos.
 	`git clone https://github.com/panr/hugo-theme-terminal.git themes/terminal`
-9. Edit the config file called `hugo.toml` - it needs to match the theme.
+9. Edit the config file called so that it matches the installed theme.
-- Terminal theme has a text file at the bottom of the page [which you can copy it from](https://themes.gohugo.io/themes/hugo-theme-terminal/#how-to-configure) (**leave out modules part at the bottom**) and paste into your `hugo.toml`
+10. Ad 9.)
+Terminal theme has a [config file](https://themes.gohugo.io/themes/hugo-theme-terminal/#how-to-configure) on its page which you can copy (leave out modules part) and paste into your `hugo.toml`
-- Via CLI, you can open it with command `notepad hugo.toml` like Chuck, or `npp hugo.toml` like myself (that's another custom path), or use VS Code with `code hugo.toml`
-10. Next, run your Hugo server preview with `hugo serve`
+11. Run Hugo server preview with `hugo serve`
 	- Take a look at [//localhost:1313/](//localhost:1313/) > Ctrl+C to cancel website preview
 #### Syncing Obsidian to Hugo
 - posts folder will be syncing from `Obsidian Vault/Hugo Posts` into `/ILXNAH.github.io/content/posts`